 Myths and Disputes

-- Disputed: Model year (1953 or 1954) → Richards said "Micawber is a '53" in a 2002 Guitar World interview, while naming another Tele (Malcolm) as the '54.
-Museum exhibit labels and gear-book documentation (including Andy Babiuk's Rolling Stones Gear) label it 1954.
-Both sources are credible; given that working vintage guitars often have mixed parts, the physical guitar may have construction details that complicate a clean year attribution.
-Treat it as "early-'50s, commonly cited as 1953 or 1954."
+- Disputed: Model year (1953 or 1954) → Richards said "Micawber is a '53" in a 2002 Guitar World interview, explicitly contrasting it with a second Tele he called Malcolm ("that's the '54").
+Museum exhibit labels and published gear-book documentation label it 1954.
+Both sources are credible; working vintage guitars accumulate mixed parts over decades, and the physical guitar may have construction details that complicate a clean year attribution.
+"Early-'50s, commonly cited as 1953 or 1954" is the defensible framing.

-- Disputed: Bridge pickup identity → Babiuk reports a Fender lap-steel-style unit with two-screw mounting.
-Guitar World's 2016 investigation documented competing theories: Broadcaster-era pickup, lap-steel pickup, and an unusually hot-wound early Tele bridge pickup (the last per unnamed former Fender employees).
+- Disputed: Bridge pickup identity → Babiuk's inspection account describes a Fender lap-steel-style unit with two-screw mounting.
+Guitar World's 2016 investigation documented competing theories: Broadcaster-era pickup, lap-steel pickup, and an unusually hot-wound early Tele bridge pickup (per unnamed former Fender employees).
 No definitive parts identification has been published.
-Treat it as unresolved — the "lap-steel style" claim is the most direct published account, but the debate is real.

-- Uncertain: Wiring scheme → Guitar World observed Richards apparently using the bridge position selector but getting a sound that implies some neck humbucker contribution, leading to speculation about a non-standard blend wiring scheme — possibly a Broadcaster-style approach.
-No teardown documentation has confirmed this.
-Treat wiring as unknown.
+- Uncertain: Wiring scheme → Guitar World reported that Richards is often observed with the selector in the bridge position, yet the sound implies some neck humbucker contribution — leading to long-running speculation about a non-standard blend wiring, possibly Broadcaster-style.
+No teardown has confirmed this.
+Treat wiring as unresolved.

 FAQ

 When did Richards first use Micawber on a record?
-The museum exhibit label and Babiuk's account both place Micawber's first recorded use at the Villa Nellcôte sessions in 1971 that became Exile on Main St. The guitar arrived in stock condition; the five-string open-G conversion happened at Nellcôte.
+Multiple sources — the Play It Loud museum label and Babiuk's account — place Micawber's first recorded use at the Villa Nellcôte sessions in 1971 that became Exile on Main St. The guitar was in stock or near-stock condition at that stage; the open-G conversion happened during those sessions.

 Why only five strings?
-Richards has explained it several ways, but the core argument is arranging space: removing the low E string opens up frequency room for the bass guitar, piano, and other instruments in the mix.
-He also noted in 2023 that the constraint forces him into chord shapes and voicings he wouldn't reach on a six-string, which keeps the writing fresher.
-The missing string isn't a workaround — it's the approach.
+Richards has given several answers, but the core argument is arranging space: removing the low E opens up frequency room for bass, piano, and other instruments.
+He noted in 2023 that the constraint also forces chord shapes and voicings he wouldn't reach on a six-string.
+The missing string isn't a limitation — it's the compositional tool.

 What pickups does it have now?
 A Gibson PAF-style humbucker at the neck (reverse-mounted) and a Fender lap-steel-style unit at the bridge.
-The humbucker swap happened around the 1972 tour era, done by tech Ted Newman Jones III.
+The humbucker swap happened around the 1972 tour era.
 The exact identity of the bridge pickup remains disputed.

 Has Micawber ever been at a museum?
-Yes — the guitar was displayed at the Metropolitan Museum of Art as part of the "Play It Loud: Instruments of Rock and Roll" exhibition in 2019.
+Yes — it was displayed at the Metropolitan Museum of Art as part of the "Play It Loud: Instruments of Rock and Roll" exhibition in 2019.
 The exhibit label identified it as a 1954 Telecaster.

 What amps does Richards use with it?
-Primarily Fender Twin Reverbs, per his own statements in Guitar Player (2023 and 1992 interviews).
+Primarily Fender Twin Reverbs, per his own statements in Guitar Player (1992 and 2023).
 The occasional Champ for something different.
-The amp approach is relatively clean — the grit in the sound comes from playing dynamics, not amp saturation.
+The amp is relatively clean — the grit comes from playing dynamics, not amp saturation.

 What's the closest guitar I can actually buy?
-The Fender Keith Richards Micawber Signature Telecaster when available (check our Fender Telecaster page for used inventory), or build your own using a blackguard-style Tele platform with a PAF neck humbucker, brass bridge, and five-string open-G setup.
+The Fender Keith Richards Micawber Signature Telecaster when available (check the Fender Telecaster page for used inventory), or build your own with a blackguard-style Tele platform, PAF neck humbucker, brass bridge, and five-string open-G setup.